dkm/git-arcdiff/README.md

                           when updating, do not force the review state.
-    --abort               rolls back to state before previous arcdiff command --arc ...             path to the arc command --add-diffid          when updating/creating a review, modify the original commit message if needed to add reference to code review
+    --abort               rolls back to state before previous arcdiff command --arc ...             path to the arc command --no-add-diffid       when updating/creating a review, do not modify the original commit message to add reference to code review
     --add-diffid-in-head ...
                           add a reference to differential revision in commit message of HEAD
 ```